mispotackow/online-shop/README.md

 • Configure Celery in your project with RabbitMQ as a message broker
 • Send asynchronous notifications to customers using Celery
 • Monitor Celery using Flower
+• Integrate a payment gateway
+• Export orders to CSV files
+• Create custom views for the administration site
+• Generate PDF invoices dynamically